chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-26-Engineer-Data-in-Google-Cloud-Challenge-Lab.md

 permalink: /blog/qwiklabs/Engineer-Data-in-Google-Cloud-Challenge-Lab
 image:
    path: /images/posts/qwiklabs/taxirides.jpg
-excerpt: A brief procedure for the qwiklab practice GSP327.
-You will practice the skills and knowledge for build a prediction model of taxi fares using machine learning with BigQuery.
+excerpt: A brief procedure for the Google self-paced lab GSP327 on Qwiklabs.
+You will practice the skills and knowledge to build a prediction model of taxi fares using machine learning with BigQuery.
 amp:
    youtube: true
 css:
    syntax: true
 ---

 In this article, we will go through the lab **GSP327** _[Engineer Data in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/12379?parent=catalog)_, which is labeled as an [expert-level](https://www.qwiklabs.com/quests/132) exercise.
-You will practice the skills and knowledge for build a prediction model of taxi fares using machine learning with BigQuery.
+You will practice the skills and knowledge to build a prediction model of taxi fares using machine learning with BigQuery.

 **The challenge contains 6 required tasks:**